-* DTX will be tested for stereo if provided.
+(* DTX will be tested at rates up to 32 kbps where mandatory DTX operation is available for the multi-mono EVS reference.
+Other rates with DTX support may be evaluated in IVAS codec characterization.
+DTX operation applies also for the (multi-mono) EVS references.

 4.2 Performance requirements for operation with Scene-Based Audio Content (first-order and higher-order Ambisonics)